Dimitry Bertaud

-Bertaud has represented France internationally in various youth levels, first with the under-16s and later on from the under 19 level, all the way up to the France Olympic football team.
+Born in France, Bertaud has represented France internationally in various youth levels, first with the under-16s and later on from the under 19 level, all the way up to the France Olympic football team.
+He opted to play for the DR Congo national team at the senior level.

 Early life

 Bertaud was born in Montpellier, France, on 6 June 1998.
-He is of Congolese descent.
+He was born to a French father and DR Congolese mother.

 Club career

 Early career

-Bertaud first joined his local football academy, Avenir Castriote, at age 6, where he stayed for 7 years, before moving to Montpellier's youth system.
+Bertaud first joined his local football academy, Avenir Castriote, at age 6, where he stayed for seven years, before moving to Montpellier's youth system.

 Montpellier

 Bertaud quickly proved his worth at Montpellier, and quickly advanced to teams older than his age group, playing in the U17 and U19 youth leagues, before appearing with the reserves at only age 16.

-2014-15 season
+2014–15 season

 As is typical with reserve teams of professional clubs in French football, the goalkeeping spot was an object of contention among first team players looking for playing time and youth team players looking for a chance to break through.
 In a season where Montpellier's reserves were struggling to avoid relegation from the fourth division, this resulted Laurent Pionnier and Jonathan Ligali continuously switching places between the first team's bench in the Ligue 1 and the reserves' starting line-up, with a series of youth players sitting on the reserves' bench.
 A broken finger for main man Geoffrey Jourdren in November meant that both Pionnier and Ligali would play with the first team, leaving open the number 1 spot for the reserves.

 Bertaud was unexpectedly chosen to take that spot, ahead of Benjamin Martinez, Charly Boucherat and Valentin Lamoulie, who had all sat on the reserve team's bench during the season, unlike Bertaud.
 His debut came on 13 December, in a match against Saint-Priest, which Montpellier's reserves lost 2–0.
-This was followed by 2 more lost matches, before Jourdren's recovery sent Pionnier and Ligali back to the bench and reserves.
-However, this wouldn't last more than a month, as Pionnier himself was incapacitated, and Bertaud again overtook the reserves team's bench to claim the starting position for himself, a position he would keep for 2 months, during which the reserves lost 5 games and drew 2, failing to register a win.
+This was followed by two more lost matches, before Jourdren's recovery sent Pionnier and Ligali back to the bench and reserves.
+However, this wouldn't last more than a month, as Pionnier himself was incapacitated, and Bertaud again overtook the reserves team's bench to claim the starting position for himself, a position he would keep for two months, during which the reserves lost five games and drew two, failing to register a win.

 Bertaud's breakthrough carried on, however, and in April Rolland Courbis called him up to the first team, while Ligali and a recovered Pionnier played with reserves.
-Bertaud first sat on the first team's bench behind Jourdren on 26 April, and he kept his seat for 2 more matches.
+Bertaud first sat on the first team's bench behind Jourdren on 26 April, and he kept his seat for two more matches.
 By the end of the season, Montpellier had finished 7th in the Ligue 1, while the reserve team finished 15th in Group C and were relegated.
 Bertaud played 10 games with the reserves, without yet keeping a clean sheet.
 The U19 side, with which Bertaud spent most of the season, placed 5th in Group D.